-Our Unit occupies spacious modern laboratories equipped with state-of-the-art instrumentation, with access to further large-scale facilities as required for our research.
-We share our building with the Cambridge Institute for Medical Research, part of the University of Cambridge School of Clinical Medicine, and this proximity has helped us to develop excellent relations with both its clinical and non-clinical scientists, and with other clinical scientists in the School of Clinical Medicine.
-The building is part of the Cambridge Biomedical Campus, which is expanding rapidly into the largest Biomedical campus in Europe.
-The most recent additions are the Cambridge Research Institute and the Institute of Metabolic Science.
-Close-by is the world famous MRC Laboratory of Molecular Biology (LMB), where some of the roots of our present Unit lie, and we enjoy close contacts and share collaborations with our colleagues there.
-Hence, our Unit is already an integral part of the wider academic community of the Cambridge Biomedical Campus.
+The MBU occupies spacious modern laboratories equipped with state-of-the-art instrumentation, with access to further large-scale facilities as required for our research.
+We share the Keith Peters Building with the Cambridge Institute for Medical Research (CIMR), which like the MBU is part of the University of Cambridge School of Clinical Medicine, and this proximity has helped us to develop excellent relations with both CIMR's clinical and non-clinical scientists, and with other clinical scientists in the School of Clinical Medicine.
+The building is part of the Cambridge Biomedical Campus, which is expanding rapidly into the largest Biomedical campus in Europe; we are thus situated in a prime location for our interactions with research scientists and clinicians in the School of Clinical Medicine and other nearby world-renowned institutes.

 Thank you for visiting our website.